kenhalbert/NodeLoadTester/readme.md

 First you'll need to implement your own requestor module.
 A requestor is just a function that returns an ES6 promise.
 Use the example requestor (./requestors/example.js) as a starting point.
 You don't have to use superagent; you can do whatever you need to in a requestor.
 Just be sure it returns an ES6 promise.

 After you've created your requestor, run the app like this:
-`node index --requestor ./require/path/to/myrequestor.js --throughput 100 --rampUpTimeInSeconds 60 --rampUpAdjustments 10`
+`node index --requestor ./require/path/to/myrequestor.js --throughput 100 --rampUpTimeInSeconds 60 --rampUpEquationDegree 1`

 The `requestor` & `throughput` arguments are required.
 If no `rampUpTimeInSeconds` is specified, it will default to 0.
-If you do specify a rampup time, you must also provide a value for `rampUpAdjustments` (see below).
+If you do specify a rampup time, you can also optionally set a value for `rampUpEquationDegree` (see below) - if you don't, it will default to 1.
 Throughput is in requests per minute - change it to whatever you need it to be.

-The `rampUpAdjustments` argument determines how many times the throughput will be adjusted over the course of the rampup period to reach the target throughput.
-The higher this value is, the smaller & more frequent throughput increases during rampup will be.
+The `rampUpEquationDegree` argument determines the degree of the equation used to calculate throughput during the rampup period.
+Using the default value of 1, rampup will be linear and throughput will increase linearly as a function of time.
+If you set the value to 2, rampup will be quadratic and throughput will increase exponentially (by a power of 2) as a function of time.